department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Modified life at age 70

+**Available on:**

-- Available on all programs except those that start with "K"
+- All programs except those that start with "K"

+**This plan:**

-- This is a permanent plan.
+- Is a permanent plan.
 A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
-- Cheapest permanent plan
 - Must be purchased before you turn 69 years old
-- Face amount of policy decreases by 50% the day before your 65th birthday, but your premium payments stay the same for your lifetime
+- Has premium rates that never increase, so your payments will stay the same for as long as you have the policy
-- When you turn 70 and your policy face value decreases, you can buy additional insurance to replace what you lost.
+- Loses 50% of its face value on the day before your 70th birthday.
+When you turn 70 and your policy face value decreases, you can buy additional insurance to replace what you lost.
 Additional insurance costs $8.64 per month per $1000.00.
 - Has loan and cash value

 #### Premium rates